PrajwalBM01/myfirstrepo/README.md

 # myfirstrepo
 This is my first Git Repository.
 <br>
-project managed by - PrajwalBM
+project managed by - BM Prajwal